gitGood6969/BugTracking/README.txt

 BugCommentController            [Controller]
 BugList                         [Entity]

+#75 As a Triager, I want to generate a report for the number of bugs reported in a month
+so that I know the number of bugs found have not increased compared to the previous month.
+MonthlyBugReportUI              [Boundary]
+MonthlyBugReportController      [Controller]
+GenerateReport                  [Entity]

 #79 As a User, I want to be able to search for bugs through keywords so that I can find the bug based on the description that I entered.
 SearchByKeywordUI               [Boundary]
 SearchByKeyworkController       [Controller]